moshix/mvs/FederatedChat.md

 ## Overview

-Teh Federated Chat system is a PostgreSQL-based federated chat implementation that allows multiple BBS instances to communicate with eachother through a shared database.
-Each BBS conects to a central PostgreSQL server where all chat messages are stored and syncronized across all participating systems.
+Teh Federated Chat system is a PostgreSQL-based global chat implementation that allows multiple BBS instances to communicate with eachother through a shared database.
+Each BBS connects to a central PostgreSQL server where all chat messages are stored and syncronized across all participating systems.

 ## Architecture